 - In a large heavy bottom pot or Dutch over, heat oil over medium high heat.

-- Saute onion for two minutes, stirring, then add ginger.
+- Saute onion for 2-3 minutes, stirring, then add ginger.
 Saute two more minutes, then add garlic and turn heat to medium.
-Add spices, salt, sugar, bay leaves and chili.
-Stir for another minute letting spices toast, then add sweet potatoes.
+Add spices, salt, bay leaves and chili.
+Stir for another minute letting spices toast, then add honey, and sweet potatoes.

 - Strain lentils and add to the pot, along with water and tomatoes.
 Give a stir, bring to boil, cover, and turn heat down, and let gently simmer, about 15 minutes.
 After 15 minutes, uncover and check consistency, If watery, continue to simmer uncovered until it reduces and becomes thicker.

-- Adjust salt, adding more if necessary.
-You want this to be slightly salty if serving over rice.
+- Adjust salt, adding more to your taste, keeping in mind you want this to be slightly salty if serving over rice.

-- To make tempering oil to drizzle over top, simple heat oil or ghee over medium high heat, add all seeds and stir until you hear popping, about 45 seconds.
+- Make tempering oil to drizzle over top: heat oil or ghee over medium high heat, add seeds and curry leaves and swirl or stir until you hear popping, about 30- 45 seconds.
+Turn heat off.
+Spoon it over the dal, after plating it up.

-- Drizzle over top of the dal, and serve immediately with toasted naan bread or rice, garnishing with cilantro and flaked coconut.
+- Serve with toasted naan bread, or basmati rice, garnishing with cilantro and flaked coconut.

-- NOTES: I really like adding roasted veggies to this.
+- I really like adding roasted veggies to this.
 Roasting the sweet potato (or cauliflower or carrots etc) gives this a better texture in my opinion.
 But to save time here, I added the sweet potato directly with the lentils to cook.
-Up to you.
+Up to you!

-Keywords: Dal, Dal recipe, sweet potato dal, lentil dal, vegan dal recipe, easy dal recipe, lentil dal recipe,
+Keywords: Dal recipe, lentil dal, vegan dal recipe, easy dal recipe, lentil dal recipe, red lentil dal, how to make dal, what is dal?, dal makhani vegan